An archival record can be:

 - Use a trolley or have another person help to carry oversize or heavy objects.

 - Always remove an object from a protective enclosure by pulling on the enclosure, not the object.

 Finally, encourage the staff, volunteers and visitors to "Think Preservation".

-[The 1997-1998 ACS project has been made possible by financial assistance from the federal government through the Canadian Council of Archives, and provincially through SCCO, Heritage Branch, the Saskatchewan Archive Board, the University of Saskatchewan Archives, the University of Regina Archives, the St. Thomas More College Archives, Oblates of Mary Immaculate Archives, Roman Catholic Diocese of Saskatoon Archives, and the Diefenbaker Canada Centre.]
+[The 1997-1998 ACS project was made possible by financial assistance from the federal government through the Canadian Council of Archives, and provincially through SCC, Heritage Branch, the Saskatchewan Archive Board, the University of Saskatchewan Archives, the University of Regina Archives, the St. Thomas More College Archives, Oblates of Mary Immaculate Archives, Roman Catholic Diocese of Saskatoon Archives, and the Diefenbaker Canada Centre.]